dojo/dojo.io/site/source/_posts/2018/01/17-Announcing-Dojo-2-beta-5/Announcing-Dojo-2-beta-5.md

 In particular, the [kitchen sink version of ToDoMVC](https://github.com/dojo/examples/blob/master/todo-mvc-kitchensink) now uses `@dojo/stores`.

+Also the [Dojo 2 HNPWA](https://dojo-2-hnpwa-d668d.firebaseapp.com/) example was accepted and is now available.

 ### ESM packages

 Dojo packages now ship ES modules alongside UMD!
 In the future we will be leveraging ESM for evergreen browser builds with webpack.